mekkim/innersourcecommons.org-wiki/Contracted-Contributor.md

 ## Forces

 - Managers of business units are held accountable for their results.
-Reducing the capacity of an associate contributing to an InnerSource project rather than the goals of the business unit will make it harder for the managers to reach or exceed their goals.
+Letting their staff participate in InnerSource activities not contributing to his organization would effectively reduce the capacity of his unit.
+This will likely make it harder for the managers to reach or exceed their goals.
 - The performance review of all employees is based on what their line managers think they should do.
 Line managers (and HR) need to consider InnerSource activities as career relevant or else, the performance of employees participating